Competitive prices for top quality

 The flowers attract bees and butterflies, which contributes to biodiversity and a healthy garden environment.

-Cut flowers for bouquets – The sturdy stems and luxurious flowers make Lisianthus perfect for fresh bouquets and indoor flower arrangements.
+Cut flowers for bouquets – The sturdy stems and luxurious flowers make Lisianthus perfect for fresh bouquets and indoor floral arrangements.

-Borders & flowerbeds – Add elegance, structure, and color to your borders with this unique cut flower.
+Borders & flowerbeds – Add elegance, structure, and color to your borders with this special cut flower.

-Pots and containers – More compact Lisianthus varieties are ideal for pots, balcony boxes and patios.
+Pots and containers – More compact Lisianthus varieties are excellent for pots, balcony planters, and patios.

 Combinations with other cut flowers – Mix Lisianthus with Zinnia, Celosia, or Dianthus for a colorful and refined effect in bouquets and borders.